Eusth/VRGIN.Template/README.md

 ## Usage

-Start the game while SteamVR is running or use the `--vr`.
+Start the game while SteamVR is running or use the `--vr` flag.